datastax/dsbulk/manual/engine/configuration/README.md

     * `null-words` [string list]

-        Values to map to null in the database when loading data.
+        Values (case-sensitive) to map to null in the database when loading data.
         Defaults to empty.

     * `null-to-unset` [boolean]